OCCUPATIONAL THERAPY ASSISTANT A.A.S.

 - A second unsuccessful attempt of any OTA course or fieldwork placement (W or grade less than C) will result in dismissal from the OTA program.

-- Students are required to maintain a GPA of 2.5 each semester and cumulatively to continue in the OTA program and to graduate.
+- Students are required to maintain a GPA of 2.5 each semester and cumulatively in order to continue in the OTA program and to graduate.

 - Any student who has been dismissed or has withdrawn from the program must apply for re-entry through the OTA Program Director and must submit an OTA Re-entry Request to the OTA Program Director two months prior to the semester start date.

 - Students must meet program curriculum requirements and follow the OTA program policies and procedures in place for the academic year in which they are readmitted to the OTA program.

 - Re-entry at any level is not guaranteed.
 A student seeking readmission into the OTA program will be considered on the basis of the space availability and compliance with the re-entry procedure.

 - All academic coursework must be completed before the start of Level II Fieldwork (OTA 210 and OTA 211).